 Welcome to my stop on the blog tour for If You Only Knew by Prerna Pickett!
 I am really excited about this debut YA romance book.
-Keep reading to learn more about the book, find out Prerna Pickett’s favourite fictional couples, and enter to win a print copy of the book.
-(US)
+Keep reading to learn more about the book, find out Prerna Pickett’s favourite fictional couples.

 Author: Prerna Pickett